Humidicutis mavis

 Humidicutis mavis is a gilled fungus of the waxcap family.
 It is found in Australia, Borneo, and New Zealand where the translucent white fungi grows from the ground to a height of 80 mm and a width of 50 mm.

 Taxonomy

-It was initially described as Hygrophorus mavis by New Zealand mycologist Greta Stevenson in 1962 and later as Hygrocybe mavis by Egon Horak in 1971, before being placed in the genus Humidicutis by Australian Tony Young in 1997.
+It was initially described as Hygrophorus mavis by New Zealand mycologist Greta Stevenson in 1962, later as Hygrocybe mavis by Egon Horak in 1971, before being placed in the genus Humidicutis by Australian Tony Young in 1997.
 The generic name derives from the Latin humidus "moist" and cutis "skin", referring to its moist cap.
+The species epithet refers to mountaineer Mavis Davidson, who collected the first known specimen of the fungus on Mount Taranaki on 17 June 1948.

 The original holotype specimen was collected on 18 June 1949 in New Zealand by T. Levin.
 It has been compared with collections made by E. J. H. Corner of a Mycena rimosacuta variety alba in Borneo and found to be the same species.
 It is closely related to Humidicutis lewelliniae and may merely be a white-coloured form of this species.